kimozhang/rem/README.md

 ### CSS

 If there is a named header element in design, the width and height are 100px and 30px respectively.
-When the base option is set to 100 which is also default and recommended, then you can write as blow:
+When the base option is set to 100 which is also default and recommended, You can know its value by simple calculations and write as blow:

 ```css
 .header {